Mate Rimac: Early life

-Rimac later admitted that if it wasn't for his high-school professor Ivan Vlainić, who pushed him to compete at electronics and innovation competitions, he might have never built a company as those early successes taught him how to build something and have self-confidence.
+Rimac later admitted that if it wasn't for his high-school teacher Ivan Vlainić, who pushed him to compete at electronics and innovation competitions, he might have never built a company as those early successes taught him how to build something and have self-confidence.
 Being fascinated by cars all his life and wanting to enter into the world of racing, Rimac bought a 1984 BMW E30 323i at the age of 18 in 2006 as that seemed to be the cheapest way to get into racing.
 After the gasoline engine exploded during one race, he decided to turn the car into an electric one, inspired by the innovations of his idol Nikola Tesla.
-His peers mocked him for racing with an electric car – for bringing a "washing machine" to the race track.
+His peers mocked him for racing with an electric car, for bringing a "washing machine" to the race track.

 After many upgrades, and a total of seven different iterations where all of the key components of the car were replaced with Rimac's new developments, the car became faster, winning races and gaining attention.
 It soon drew attention to the benefits of electric power and Rimac's talents as an engineer, in addition to setting a number of world FIA and Guinness records.
 Seeing the potential in electric performance, Mate decided to found a company to build electric cars.
 Initially called VST Conversions (v=s/t being the formula for speed), Rimac offered conversions of traditional vehicles to EVs.
-The company that would eventually turn out to be Rimac Automobili was founded in September 2009, when Rimac was 21.
+The company would become Rimac Automobili was founded in September 2009, when Rimac was 21.